 Teacher (Buddha).
 The teacher cultivates wisdom from the community to better understand the teachings necessary to deepen awareness.

 Teachings (Dharma).
 Here, teachings are contextualized as truth beyond any content.
 The teacher becomes the material from their lived experiences to practice with the community in dialogue and connect discoveries to each waking moment.

 Community (Sangha).
 The community reflects the teachings and informs the teacher through what Zen scholar Thich Nhat Hanh terms “sangha eyes”:

 When a sangha shines its light on our personal views, we see more clearly.
 In the sangha, we won’t fall into negative habit patterns.

 We learn about ourselves from each other.
 The Dharma, or teachings, bind the space with a commitment to becoming more.
 The context for community transcends the individual, yet mirrors the self to support the experience of being.

-Appreciating the “three gems” requires examining two socialized elements that undermine community: our independent–individualistic mindset and our competitive attitude.
+Appreciating the “three gems” requires examining two socialized elements that undermine community: our independent–individualistic worldview that shapes our competitive mindset.

 We often accept learning in this context.
 We seek out a good teacher, purchase the suggested material, and go off independently to learn.
-Our independent–individualistic mindset seeks out ways for us to go it alone, and our competitive attitude motivates us to achieve more, better, and faster.
+Our independent–individualistic worldview seeks out ways for us to go it alone, and our competitive mindset motivates us to achieve more, better, and faster.